Acrylic Paint Texture Guide

 Wire brushes and other abrasive tools may produce interesting effects both on moist or wet paint layers.

 Use a scratchy tool to partially reveal the bottom-most surface layer.
 If you are a creative person, you will find there are endless ideas to use acrylic texture gel.

 Fixing over Texture gel

 When the gel has dried, you can paint it over without disturbing it.
 Brush on the surface gently.
 The paint strikes only the top ridges of texture.
-By pressing on a brush firmly against the outside, it is going to move in between the ridges too.
+By pressing on a brush firmly against the outside, it will move in between the ridges too.
 Another choice is to use very fluid paint, which will stream off the ridges and puddle between them.

 Using Mediums and Gels as collage glue

 One of the various ways of using them is as collage glue.
-In mixed media, brush them on the surface(canvas or paper) and stick media pieces over them.
-For heavy paper or surface, use a heavy body gel, so both are consistent.
+In mixed media work, brush them on the surface(canvas or paper) and stick media pieces over them.
+For heavy paper or surface, use a heavy body gel so both are consistent.